chweintr/Groundfinder/README.md

 ## Feature Overview
 - Upload or paste an image (analysis runs on a copy downsampled so the long edge ≤ 1600 px).
 - Perceptual value histogram (256 bins over Lab L*), hue histogram (360 bins over Lab hue angle), and numeric readouts.
-- Temperature classification (warm, cool, neutral) with adjustable category selection and neutral threshold tied to chroma.
+- Temperature classification (warm, cool, neutral) with adjustable category selection, warm-span slider, and neutral chroma threshold.
 - Lab-space k-means clustering (k=5) with the most prevalent cluster highlighted by default; click any cluster to isolate it.
 - Overlay modes with highlight, wash (other pixels fall to 15% opacity), and extract (transparent background) views.
-- Value and hue isolation use soft tolerance bands (± bins / ± degrees) around the selected mode.
+- Value and hue isolation use soft tolerance bands (± bins / ± degrees) around the selected mode, and sliders let you shift the band centres directly.
 - Ground tools: auto-detect near-neutral mid-value clusters, set ground from a cluster or eyedrop sample, and analyse “ground inside forms” using edge detection and morphological region filling.
 Coverage metrics are reported alongside the overlay.
 - Sampling panel reports RGB, Lab, LCH, hex, and relative value.
 Quick copy buttons place RGB or Lab values in the clipboard.
 - PaintMaker bridge: copies the sampled RGB triplet to the clipboard before opening the PaintMaker mixer in a new tab.